 - 4 ounces of butter (112 g)

-- 1 ounce of parsley leaves
+- 1 ounce of fresh parsley leaves

 Cooking Instructions